pyfsi/coconut/coupling_components/solver_wrappers/cht_fluent/cht_fluent.md

 The solver wrapper consists of 3 files (with X the Fluent version, e.g. "v2023R1"):

 -   *`X.py`*: defines the `SolverWrapperCHTFluentX` class,
--   *`X.jou`*: Fluent journal file to interactively run the FSI simulation, written in Scheme,
+-   *`X.jou`*: Fluent journal file to interactively run the CHT simulation, written in Scheme,
 -   *`udf_thermal.c`*: Fluent UDF file that implements additional functionality (I/O) used in Fluent, written in C.